mootools/mootools-core/Docs/Core/Core.md

 		$A(arguments).each(function(argument, index){
 			alert(argument);
 		});
-	}; //will alert all the arguments passed to the function myFunction.
+	};
+	myFunction("One", "Two", "Three"); //Alerts "One", then "Two", then "Three".

 #### Copy an Array:

 	var anArray = [0, 1, 2, 3, 4];
-	var copiedArray = $A(anArray); //returns [0, 1, 2, 3, 4]
+	var copiedArray = $A(anArray); //Returns [0, 1, 2, 3, 4].

 Function: $each {#each}
 -----------------------

-**Use to iterate through iterables that are not regular arrays, such as builtin getElementsByTagName calls, arguments of a function, or an object.**
+**Used to iterate through iterables that are not regular arrays, such as built in getElementsByTagName calls, arguments of a function, or an object.**

 ### Syntax: